ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/faq/backward-compatibility.markdown

 ### Same Major Version

 To properly upgrade your applications and server, we advise you to upgrade the server first, then the clients.
-This way, your applications will keep working as before, and you can update them one-by-one if needed.
+This way, your applications will keep working as before and you can update them one-by-one if needed.

 ### Different Major Version

-Upgrading to different Major version necessitate upgrading the server and all clients in lockstep.
+Upgrading to a different Major version necessitates upgrading the server and all clients in lockstep.
 Please visit [migration guide section](../../migration/client-api/introduction) talking about migration from 3.x.

 {PANEL/}